 - The G7 iteration of The Authority ran up against a bunch of reality-altering supervillains who tried to turn them into the real Authority.
 Their enemy's plot fell apart because the thoroughly-homophobic Last Call refused to become the openly-gay Midnighter.

 Colonel: Congratulations, mate.
 Your homophobia saved the world.

-The Joker himself, after being brain dead for years in The Dark Knight Returns, snaps out of it when he hears of Batman's return.
+- The Joker himself, after being catatonic for years in The Dark Knight Returns, snaps out of it when he hears of Batman's return.